babonet13/HostYourNode/readme.md

-HostYourNode (HYN) : Welcome HYN-naute
+HostYourNode (HYN) : Welcome to HYN-nautes
 ==
 __FAST__ to _Build_, __EASY__ to _Tune_, _Enjoy_ for __EVER__ !
 (Build by end-users for end-users)